Tesla, Inc.: North America

-On July 23, 2020, Tesla picked Austin, Texas, as the site of Gigafactory 5, since then known as Gigafactory Texas Giga Texas is planned to be the main factory for the Tesla Cybertruck and the Tesla Semi; it will also produce Model 3 and Model Y cars for the Eastern United States.
-On April 7, 2022, Tesla celebrated the public opening of the Giga Texas facility with its Cyber Rodeo event attended by an estimated 15,000 invitees.
+On July 23, 2020, Tesla picked Austin, Texas, as the site of its fifth Gigafactory, since then known as Gigafactory Texas.
+Giga Texas is the only factory that produces the Tesla Cybertruck and produces Model Y cars for the Eastern United States.
+On December 1, 2021, Tesla announced it relocated its legal headquarters from Palo Alto to the Gigafactory Texas site in Austin.
+However, Tesla has retained the Palo Alto building.
+On April 7, 2022, Tesla celebrated the opening of Gigafactory Texas in a public event.